-Position the chain guard.
-Mount cable binder 1.

-The cable binder must be run between chain sliding guard ${\bf 2}$ and swingarm ${\bf 3}$.

-- Mount the cable binder at the rear. - Tighten the cable binder and cut off the ends.
+- Position the chain guard.
+Mount cable binder 1. - Info The cable binder must be run between chain sliding guard 2 and swingarm 3. - Mount the cable binder at the rear. - Align the chain guard so that screws () of the chain guide are visible. - Tighten the cable binder and cut off the ends.